54 Regent Studios

-London E8 3DL
+London E8 4QN

-David Eland is a registered architect with over fifteen years experience working in architecture and construction, predominantly designing and building contemporary timber structures.
+David is a registered architect with over fifteen years experience working in architecture and construction, predominantly designing and building contemporary timber structures.

 David was previously director of Ozkurt and Eland Architects specialising in bespoke and hand-made projects, leading a number of high quality residential projects through all RIBA Stages to completion.

 He has lectured widely on community self-build and has been a guest critic at a number of universities.